DLR-AMR/t8code_JOSS/paper.md

 flexible adaptive mesh management.
 The layout of the data inside an element and its interpretation regarding, for example, when and how to refine/coarsen is up to the application linking against t8code.

 ![Visulization of a planetary mantle convection simulation (source: Institute of Planetary Research, DLR).
 Shown is the 2D slice of the temperatur profile.
 Left: original uniform data.
 The highlighting of the grid lines was omitted for visual clarity.
 Middle: adapted mesh with quad elements.
 Right: adapted mesh with triangle elements.
 The original data living on a uniform quad mesh was first transfered to a triangle mesh and adapted afterwards.
-This shows the versality of t8code regarding the choice of mesh elements.
+This shows the versatility of t8code regarding to the choice of mesh elements. \label{fig:visploremesh}](pics/Gaia_original_vs_AMR.png)
-\label{fig:visploremesh}](pics/Gaia_original_vs_AMR.png){width="100%"}

 # Fundamental Concepts